Restorative Dentistry – Midland, TX

 At Boyles General Dentistry & Implant Center, our goal is to help every patient maintain a smile that is wholly natural and healthy – however, we also know that dental injuries and decay can’t always be avoided.
-That’s why Dr. Boyles and Dr. Etheredge offer a full variety of restorative services that are designed to rebuild strong dental structure and help your teeth get back on the right track.
+That’s why Dr. Boyles offers a full variety of services for restorative dentistry in Midland, TX that are designed to rebuild strong dental structure and help your teeth get back on the right track.
 Don’t wait if you’re struggling – contact us today here in Midland, TX!

 Dental Crowns & Bridges

-When teeth have been left damaged, incomplete, structurally unsound, or even lost altogether, a custom-made restoration from our practice can work wonders in replenishing your smile’s durable and attractive structure.
+When teeth have been left damaged, incomplete, structurally unsound, or even lost altogether, a custom-made restoration from our dental office can work wonders in replenishing your smile’s durable and attractive structure.
 We offer several materials for our dental crowns and bridges, including metal-free ceramic for a seamlessly natural-looking result.

 Dental crowns are designed to rebuild individual teeth, both preserving what remains of the original structure and recreating the full shape.
 If you have a single tooth that is overly sensitive, cracked, badly decayed, or cosmetically imperfect, fitting it for a new crown may be the right decision.
 On the other side, dental bridges are designed for full tooth replacement.
 When a single tooth or multiple teeth that appear consecutively along the same row are lost.
 Traditional bridges are held in place within the mouth by fitting crowns over adjacent teeth as anchors, while implant-retained bridges are attached to placed implants.